Masticbarbus iridescens

-Acrossocheilus iridescens is a species of cyprinid fish native to freshwater in southeastern China, northern Laos, and northern Vietnam.
+Masticbarbus iridescens is a species of freshwater cyprinid fish native to southeastern China, northern Laos and northern Vietnam.
 It reaches up to 29.7 cm in standard length.
-Juveniles are pale yellowish with 5–6 narrow dark bars, but in adults (over 11 cm long) the dark bars are broad.
-It has sometimes included A. longipinnis as a subspecies, but recent authorities recognize them as separate species.
+Juveniles are pale yellowish with 5–6 narrow dark bars; these become much broader when they reach adulthood.
+Formerly, some considered M. longipinnis to be a subspecies of this species, but recent authorities recognize them as separate.